The CRISPR patent battle is back on as UC Berkeley files an appeal

 Bullish: Increasing access to technology for blind people

-The University of California Berkeley has filed an appeal in a heated CRISPR patent interference case that ruled in the Broad Institute of MIT and Harvard’s favor last earlier this year.
+The University of California Berkeley has filed an appeal in a heated CRISPR patent interference case that earlier this year ruled in favor of the Broad Institute of MIT and Harvard.

 Last year, the U.S. Patent Office started looking into whether or not the Broad Institute had the right to a separate patent for CRISPR-Cas9, which allowed for human use of the technology.
-Berkeley countered its patent was broad enough to cover all use of the technology and that the Broad should not have the right to a seperately filed patent.
+Berkeley countered its patent was broad enough to cover all uses of the technology and that Broad should not have the right to a separately filed patent.

-The court ruled no interference in the case, meaning the the U.S. Patent Trial and Appeal Board (PTAB) decided co-discoverers of the technology Jennifer Doudna and Emmanuelle Charpentier had first successfully demonstrated the technology.
+The court ruled no interference in the case, meaning the U.S. Patent Trial and Appeal Board (PTAB) decided co-discoverers of the technology Jennifer Doudna and Emmanuelle Charpentier had first successfully demonstrated the technology.
 However, the Broad Institute had the right to the patent for human use.

-At the time, CRISPR pioneer and Berkeley professor Jennifer Doudna told TechCrunch the ruling was a positive as it didn’t throw out her claim that her patent should be able to cover all cells.
+At the time, CRISPR pioneer and Berkeley professor Jennifer Doudna told TechCrunch the ruling was a positive, as it didn’t throw out her claim that her patent should be able to cover all cells.

 However, the Broad Institute would have a clear advantage in human use.
 The patent ruling also left a lot of confusion for companies wanting to apply the technology.
 It was unclear which institution to get permission from or which to make a deal with for various applications.